cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 ## Unit tests

-After all these changes, it is worthwhile adding tests, at least on the helpers.
+After all these changes it is worthwhile adding tests, at least on the helpers.

 ### New mock types